-Growing Application of Commercial Nanotechnology-Based Products in Building Industry
+Growing Application of Commercial Nanotechnology-based Products in Construction Industrial Sector

 Nanotechnology is the fourth wave of industrial revolution, which has been adopted by all scientific majors and is being developed and adopted by the industries as fast as possible.

 This technology provides an appropriate opportunity to produce building materials with new properties and modified structure.
 Building with long life and higher strength can be built using nanotechnology.
 The simple and cost-effective methods to produce nanotechnology-based products are the reason for the companies active in the production of nanomaterials to produce nano-based products to be applied in building industry.
 This report reviews nanotechnology-based products in the field of building industry.

 A number of 346 nanotechnology-based building industry products were presented to the international market by 106 enterprises by January 2015.
 China and Germany are the two leading countries in the production of nanotechnology-based products by possessing a share of 30% and 25% of all nanotechnology-based building products in the global market, respectively.
 The United States, Switzerland, Greece, Poland, Singapore, Denmark and Finland are among the other countries active in the production of these products (Figure 1).

 Fig 1: Share of Countries Active in the Production of Nanotechnology-Based Building Products according to the Number of Products in Each Country